jiangyan/doubao-vision-pro-chat/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - ARK API key for accessing the Doubao Vision Pro model
+- Dashscope API key for accessing the Qwen VL Max model

 ### Installation